 - 10. This document is intended to be continually edited and updated as and when new questions are received.
-The date on which each section was last amended is included for ease of reference. - 11.
-Questions on the practical application of any of the EMIR requirements, including the requirements in EMIR's technical standards, may be sent to the following email address at ESMA:
+The date on which each section was last amended is included for ease of reference. - 11.Questions on the practical application of any of the EMIR requirements, including the requirements in EMIR's technical standards, may be submit using the following channel to ensure that it will be duly processed: